 - Decide what action you need to take.
 Ask yourself whether the problem needs to be addressed immediately and who you need to talk with.
 Think about whether the problem could wait until your child’s next PLP meeting.

 - If the problem concerns something that is happening with your child in the classroom or in the school, and requires immediate action, set up a meeting with your child’s teacher and other people who may be involved in your child’s education.
 Make sure you go to the meeting with some ideas of what actions you would like to take.
 If you are unsure, use the meeting to discuss ways to address the problem.
 At the meeting, take notes or have someone go with you who can take notes.
 If you are satisfied with the results of the meeting, you may wish to put down in writing what was decided and send a copy to everyone who attended the meeting.
 Think about whether a follow up meeting is required to review the progress that has been made to address the problem you have raised.

 - If you have been unable to resolve the problem by meeting with the teacher (and others involved in your child’s education), request a meeting with the school principal.
 Again, it is very important that you say very clearly why you think that there is a problem and what you think should be done about it.
 After the meeting, you may want to send a letter to the principal confirming the action that was agreed to.

 - If your meetings with the employees of the school district are not successful, you may wish to ask to meet with the members of the District Education Council.
-Alternatively, you may want to ask the Department of Education to get involved to help resolve the issue.
-At this level, you may want to meet with the person responsible for student services, the assistant deputy or deputy minister, or even the Minister of Education.
+Alternatively, you may want to ask the Department of Education and Early Childhood Development to get involved to help resolve the issue.
+At this level, you may want to meet with the person responsible for student services, the assistant deputy or deputy minister, or even the Minister of Education and Early Childhood Development.

 If you need to go through this process, be careful that the time it takes does not create more problems for your child.
 You may wish to skip one or two steps if you feel that a decision at a higher level needs to be made more quickly.